ChristmasCatt/ChristmasCatt/README.md

 - 🎯 I would like to make my own company one day:)

-- ⚡ Currently working on agent.project :)
+- ⚡ Currently working on nothing :)

-- 🏆 I casually make cheats on games.
+- 🏆 I casually Doing E-commerce.
 I usually like to troll people :)

 <hr/>